irocknrule/mahmad/_posts/2023-06-15-Benetech_ObjDetection.md

 lp.draw_box(image, graphtitle_blocks,box_width=3,show_element_id=True)
 ```

+{% include figure image_path="/assets/images/blogs/show_batch_input.png" alt="" caption="An input batch of graph pictures being used for training.
+These images are from the Benetech Kaggle competition."%}

 We see that LayoutParser assigns 2 elements to the chart title based on the confidence threshold.
 In any case, lets go ahead and extract the text using OCR.

 ```python